 Contaminants Sources Limits, Exposure Pathways, and Health Effects Gross Alpha Alpha radiation emits positively charged particles from radioactive decay of certain elements including uranium, thorium, and radium.
 Alpha radiation in drinking water can be in the form of dissolved minerals or a gas (radon).
 The maximum contaminant level (MCL) is 15 pCi/L. An alpha particle cannot penetrate a piece of paper or human skin.
 It causes increased risk of cancer through ingestion or inhalation.
 Nonvolatile Beta Beta decay commonly occurs among neutron-rich fission byproducts produced in nuclear reactors.
 MCL is 4 mrem/yr.
 It causes increased risk of cancer through ingestion, inhalation, or dermal exposure.
 Tritium Radioactive isotope of hydrogen with a half-life of 12.3 years.
 It emits a very weak beta particle and behaves like water.
 MCL is 20 pCi/mL.
 It primarily enters the body when people swallow tritiated water.
 It causes increased risk of cancer through ingestion, inhalation, or dermal exposure.
-Trichloroethylene (TCE) and tetrachloroethylene (PCE) Volatile organic compounds VOCs used primarily to remove grease from fabricated metal parts.
-MCL is 5 $\mu$ g/L. It causes increased risk of cancer through ingestion, inhalation, or dermal exposure.
+Trichloroethylene (TCE) and Tetrachloroethylene (PCE) Volatile organic compounds (VOCs) used primarily to remove grease from fabricated metal parts.
+MCL is 5 μg/L. It causes increased ris of cancer through ingestion, inhalation, or dermal exposure.
 Vinyl Chloride VOC formed as a degradation product of TCE/PCE.
 MCL is 2 μg/L. It causes increased risk of cancer through ingestion, inhalation, or dermal exposure.
 1,4-Dioxane a Synthetic industrial chemical used as a stabilizer for VOCs to reduce degradation.
-The regional screening level (RSL) for tap water is 0.46 μg/L. It causes increased risk of cancer through ingestion, inhalation, or dermal exposure.
-Per- and polyfluoroalkyl substances (PFAS) a Constituent in firefighting foams, and in consumer products such as cookware, packaging, and stain repellants.
-U.S. Environmental Protection Agency (EPA) Drinking Water Lifetime Health Advisory Limit (nonenforceable) is 70 ng/L. It causes low birth weights, effects on the immune system, cancer, and thyroid disruption.
+The regional screening level (RSL) fo tap water is 0.46 μg/L. The EPA has classified it as a probable human carcinogen.
+It has potential acute an chronic health effects.
+Per- and Polyfluoroalkyl Substances (PFAS) a Constituent in firefighting foams and in consumer products such as cookware, packaging, and stain repellants.
+U.S. Environmental Protection Agency (EPA) Drinking Water Lifetime Health Advisory Limit (nonenforceable) is 70 ng/L. Current scientific research suggests that exposure to certain PFAS may lead to adverse health outcomes.